keu/docs/learn/data-quality.md

                     END AS testresult
                 FROM not_in_list
             """,
+        params={
-        params={"db_to_query": example_database,
+            "db_to_query": example_database,
             "schema": example_schema,
             "table": example_table,
             "col": "MY_COL_3",
             "options_tuple": "('val1', 'val2', 'val3', 'val4')"
         }
     )

-    start >> [column_checks, table_checks_aggregated,
+    start >> [
+        column_checks,
+        table_checks_aggregated,
+        table_checks_not_aggregated,
+        check_val_in_list
-              table_checks_not_aggregated, check_val_in_list] >> end
+    ] >> end
 ```

 ### Example: Great Expectations

 The following example runs the same data quality checks as the SQL Check operators example against the same database.
-After setting up the Great Expectations instance with all four components, the checks can be defined in a JSON file to form an Expectation Suite.
+After setting up the Great Expectations instance with at least the data context, the checks can be defined in a JSON file to form an Expectation Suite.

 :::info
-For each of the checks in this example, an Expectation Suite already exists.
-This is not always the case, and for more complicated checks you may need to define a [custom Expectation Suite](https://docs.greatexpectations.io/docs/guides/expectations/creating_custom_expectations/overview).
+For each of the checks in this example, an Expectation already exists.
+This is not always the case, and for more complicated checks you may need to define a [custom Expectation](https://docs.greatexpectations.io/docs/guides/expectations/creating_custom_expectations/overview).
 :::